THE JOURNEY OF AN IDEA: REGENERON GENETICS CENTER

 Galas' paper highlighted that the technology and cost revolution in genomics would now make it possible to fully recognize the potential of genomics in drug discovery.
 The knowledge gleaned from sequencing would then drive the future of precision medicine, focusing research and discovery programs and delivering personalized treatments.

-And so Aris and David began a conversation — one that would ultimately add value to Regeneron's ongoing exploration of human genetics and was representative of the RGC's close working relationships across the genetics research community.
+And so Aris and David began a conversation — one that would ultimately add value to Regeneron's ongoing exploration of human genetics led by visionary Chief Scientific Officer George Yancopoulos and one that was an early example of the RGC's close working relationships across the genetics research community.

 "WE TRULY BELIEVE THAT IF YOU'RE NOT EXPLORING HUMAN GENETICS,